Unity-Technologies/com.unity.probuilder/Documentation~/menu-selection.md

 For more information, see the [Grow Selection](Selection_Grow.md) action documentation.

-## Invert Selection

-Use the **Invert Selection** action to select the inverse of the current selection.

-For more information, see the [Invert Selection](Selection_Invert.md) action documentation.

 ## Select Hole

 Use the **Select Holes** action to select all elements along the selected open vertex or edge.